Data-cat750/analytics-portfolio/Cyclistic/Readme.md

   Ride duration: Do casual riders take shorter or longer rides compared to members?

   Time of year: Are casual riders more likely to use bikes during certain days of the week or seasons of the year compared to members?

-  Distance riden: Are there differences in the distance riden between casual riders and members?

   Visualization: I created visualizations to effectively communicate trends and differences between the two groups, making the data easier to interpret.